dennismi/dennismi.github.io/_drafts/first-thoughts-of-jekyll.md

 Once the command prompt tells you to hit ctrl+c to stop, do not do that :).

-Fireup up your favorite browser, and type in the url: http://localhost:4000 and that should display you newly created jekyll blog.
+Fire up your favorite browser, and type in the url: http://localhost:4000 and that should display you newly created jekyll blog.